 The children receive a guided reading book from their class teacher once a week.
 This book is read as a group and will be changed by the class teacher.

 Children should continue to record their reading in their reading record.
-Please read the class teacher’s comments (on post-it notes) and write a comment each week after reading with them at home.
+Please read the class teacher’s comments and write a comment each week after reading with them at home.
 Children will continue to receive one homework task per week linked to the Guided Reading book they have been reading in class.
 They will also receive some ‘words to learn’ which they should learn to read and spell at home and record on the grid provided.

 Please ensure that your child’s Guided Reading book and record is in their book bag everyday as their reading day may occasionally change.